 Living with us

-We have two processes in place to apply for housing, one for first-time freshmen (A freshman is a student who is applying to ASU while enrolled in high school or a student who has not attended college since high school graduation) and another for transfer, continuing and graduate students (A transfer student is anyone applying for admission to ASU who has attended a college or university after high school graduation).
-Most students who completed courses while still in high school (dual enrollment) are considered freshmen.
+To apply for housing, log in to the My Housing portal and select the First-time freshmen or transfer, continuing and graduate students application.
+First-time freshmen (students who are applying for admission to ASU while enrolled in high school or a student who has not attended college since high school graduation).
+Transfer, continuing and graduate students ( students who are applying for admission to ASU and has previously attended a college or university after high school graduation).
+Most students who have completed courses while still in high school (dual enrollment) are considered freshmen.

 Once you are admitted to ASU and have completed your enrollment deposit, housing options will be presented to you based on your campus and academic major.
-Choose the “Select Your Housing” button in the Priority Tasks box on My ASU to customize these preferences.
 You should review your options as soon as you have paid your enrollment deposit to improve your chances of receiving your living and dining preferences.
+If you prefer to live elsewhere, please access the My Housing Portal to complete your housing preference.

 Housing and Dining Confirmation Fee